tsuru/tsuru/docs/reference/config.rst

 Redis server used by Hipache router.
 This same server (or a redis slave of it), must be configured in your hipache.conf file.

-routers:<router name>:api-url (type: galeb)
+routers:<router name>:api-url (type: galeb, vulcand)
 +++++++++++++++++++++++++++++++++++++++++++

-The url for the Galeb manager api.
+The URL for the Galeb or vulcand manager API.

 routers:<router name>:username (type: galeb)
 ++++++++++++++++++++++++++++++++++++++++++++